bitcointranscripts/bitcointranscripts/adopting-bitcoin/2022/how-to-get-started-contributing-sustainably-to-bitcoin-core.md

 I think that's a fair approach to take.
 Can we chat a little bit about some of the various ways that people skill up.
-One good example would be Bitcoin Review Club.
-[Bitcoin Core Review Club](https://bitcoincore.reviews/) Can you tell us a little bit about that and why that's useful for people?
+One good example would be [Bitcoin Core Review Club](https://bitcoincore.reviews/).
+Can you tell us a little bit about that and why that's useful for people?

 Jon: 00:25:47